Overseas Travel

 10 of the BEST things to do in Queenstown with kids

 Can you believe the main tourist attractions remain the same as when I was a child?
-It was awesome to experience these again during our recent trip to Queenstown, but this time through the eyes of my boys.
+It was awesome to experience these again during our recent trips to Queenstown, but this time through the eyes of my boys.

 1. Experience the Skyline Gondola Ride and Luge